AdobeDocs/workfront.en/help/quicksilver/scenario-planner/show-role-allocation-task-list-nwe.md

 >[!IMPORTANT]
 >
 >Your organization must purchase an additional license for the Adobe Workfront Scenario Planner so that you can view initiative information on a project.
-For information about obtaining the Workfront Scenario Planner, see [Access needed to use the Adobe Workfront Scenario Planner](../scenario-planner/access-needed-to-use-sp.md).
+For information about obtaining the Workfront Scenario Planner, see [Access needed to use the Scenario Planner](../scenario-planner/access-needed-to-use-sp.md).

 After you connect projects and initiatives, you can manage their resource allocation side-by-side to ensure they match.
 This avoids overallocating or underutilizing them.